olensmar/serverless4j/maven-plugin/README.md

 # Serverless Maven Plugin

 A maven plugin for making it (a little) easier to use the [serverless](https://serverless.com) framework with java.

 The plugin currently:
 * automatically generates the serverless.yml file based on introspection of project code
 * provides wrapper mvn goals for serverless commands

-Future functionality could be to
-* support more providers
-* provide the possibility to verify deployed functions
-* provide an abstraction layer that enables the exact same java code to work on all providers
-* <whatever you come up with!>

 ## Installation